influxdata/docs-v2/content/influxdb/cloud-dedicated/get-started/query.md

 {{% tab-content %}}
 <!--------------------------- BEGIN PYTHON CONTENT ---------------------------->
  {{% influxdb/custom-timestamps %}}
-Use the `influxdb_client_3` module to integrate {{< cloud-name >}} with your Python code.
+Use the `influxdb_client_3` client library module to integrate {{< cloud-name >}} with your Python code.
-This module supports writing data to InfluxDB and querying data using SQL or InfluxQL.
+The client library supports writing data to InfluxDB and querying data using SQL or InfluxQL.

 The following steps include setting up a Python virtual environment already covered in [Get started writing data](/influxdb/cloud-dedicated/get-started/write/?t=Python#write-line-protocol-to-influxdb).